 .dexfile once.
 If there are two dependencies which implement the same library, a conflict occurs.
 In these cases, Verint has provided a ’no-deps’ version of our SDK which should help solve the issue.
 Details on how to implement this version of the SDK can be found in the Dependencies article.

 .dexfile is limited by the number of functions in the app and libraries combined.
 It is possible to use multiple

-A drop in respondents can occur for a number of different reasons:
+A drop in respondents can occur for a number of reasons:

-- A change in our SDK has produced a change in behaviour.
-For example, a fix was made in v3.2 of our SDK which means fewer users will be successfully sampled.
-This would affect you if you upgraded from an SDK version prior to 3.2, but if you are seeing lower respondent counts and have changed to any SDK version in your new release, please contact us for additional support.
+- A change in the SDK has produced a change in behavior.
+For example, a fix was made in v3.2 of the SDK which means fewer users are successfully sampled.
+This would affect anyone upgrading from an SDK version prior to 3.2.
+However, if you are seeing lower respondent counts and have changed to any SDK version in your new release, please contact us for additional support.

-- A reduction that leaves close to zero respondents could indicate that a change in your app code means your app is no longer implementing the SDK correctly; remember that some respondents could still be on a previous version.
-Please check the calls to the ForeSee SDK against the instructions in the Quick Start guide.
+- A reduction that leaves close to zero respondents could indicate that a change in your app code means your app is no longer implementing the SDK correctly.
+Please remember that some respondents can still be on a previous version.
+Check the calls to the SDK against the instructions in Getting Started.

 - A change has been made in the configuration you use (invitation criteria, repeatDays, etc.) which means fewer users become eligible.
 Please compare your

-- A change in the OSs or devices used by your users has not been allowed for in our SDK.
-While we strive to keep our SDK up to date with the latest technology, earlier versions of the SDK are likely to contain compatibility issues.
+- A change in the operating systems or devices used by your users has not been allowed for in the SDK.
+While every effort is made to keep the SDK up to date with the latest technology, earlier versions of the SDK are likely to contain compatibility issues.
 Please be sure to upgrade to the latest version of the SDK for each new release.

 This is a known issue in Android's WebView widget.
 When a strict mode policy is specified and a web page is loaded in a WebView client, a StrictMode policy violation error may appear in the logcat on some devices.
 You can try tweaking your strict mode policy settings in your app to avoid this error.